Skip to main content

 What is the coverage to date?

 When the project started, there were approximately 103,000 underserved locations across the province.
-As of early April 2024, approximately 95,680 have access either through traditional Internet for Nova Scotia Initiative projects or the Satellite Internet Service Rebate Program.
-To date, we have approximately 98.4% coverage and close to 99.9% with satellite option.
+As of early July 2024, approximately 98,100 have access either through traditional Internet for Nova Scotia Initiative projects or the Satellite Internet Service Rebate Program.
+To date, we have approximately 99% coverage and close to 99.9% with the satellite option.

 The Internet for Nova Scotia Initiative has met, and exceeded, the original goal to bring high-speed internet to 95% of underserved homes and businesses.